-Pursuant to the Ground Lease, the Borrower is obligated to pay real property taxes on the 2018 Facility.
-Based on the current assessment of the 2018 Facility, the Borrower will be responsible to pay real estate taxes in each tax year following the acquisition in the amount of approximately \$722,000 subject to possible future rate increases and reassessments.
-The Borrower expects to file as soon as practicable but before December 31, 2018 an application for real property tax abatement afforded to 501(c)(3) organizations, such as the Borrower, with the Assessor of Nassau County.
-The Borrower expects that the Assessor will grant the Borrower's application for real property tax abatement.
-If granted, the real property tax abatement is expected to impact first the 2019-20 tax years and thereafter each subsequent tax year.
-The Borrower expects that based on the real property tax abatement, in the 2019-20 tax year and in each subsequent tax year, for so long as the 2018 Facility is owned by Borrower, the abatement would reduce the real property taxes on the 2018 Facility to an amount approximately equal to the then current real property taxes prorated to the Tenant Use portion of the 2018 Facility, until the expiration of the Existing Lease in 2022, and to zero real property taxes thereafter.
-Under the Ground Lease and pursuant to the Existing Lease, the Tenant only contributes its proportionate share of the increases in real property taxes above the year 2018 real property taxes due with respect to the Tenant Use portion of the 2018 Facility.
+Pursuant to the Ground Lease, the Borrower is obligated to pay real property taxes on the 2020 Facility.
+Based on the current assessment of the 2018 Facility, the Borrower is responsible to pay real estate taxes in each tax year in the amount of \$146,705.
+In connection with the 2020 Uniondale Project, this amount is expected to increase to approximately \$150,350 subject to possible future rate increases and reassessments.
+This tax amount reflects a 74.1% exemption obtained by the Borrower in 2019 through a filing with the Assessor of Nassau County as a result of the Borrower's status as a 501(c)(3) organization and its use of the Uniondale Campus.
+The remaining 25.9% of taxable value represents the prorated percentage of the Uniondale Campus occupied as Tenant space.
+The Borrower expects to file as soon as practicable but before December 31, 2020 an application for real property tax abatement afforded to 501(c)(3) organizations, such as the Borrower, with the Assessor of Nassau County.
+The Borrower expects that the Assessor will grant the Borrower's application for real property tax abatement for the remaining 25.9% of taxable value.
+If granted, the real property tax abatement is expected to impact first the 2021-22 tax years and thereafter each subsequent tax year.
+The Borrower expects that based on the real property tax abatement, in the 2021-22 tax year and in each subsequent tax year, for so long as the 2020 Facility is owned by Borrower, the abatement would reduce the real property taxes on the 2020 Facility to zero.
+Under the Ground Lease, the Tenant only contributes its proportionate share of the increases in real property taxes above the year 2018 real property taxes due with respect to the Tenant Use portion of the 2018 Facility.
 There can be no assurance that the Assessor of the County of Nassau will grant the real property abatement.
 The Borrower will be responsible for the full amount of real property taxes pursuant to the Ground Lease unless the real property tax abatement is granted.